Jonathan Taylor Player Prop Bets for NFL Week 6 | Indianapolis vs. Houston 10/17/2021

 Matchup vs. Houston

-- Taylor's 87 rushing yards per game over his two career matchups against the Texans are 7.5 more yards than his over/under in Sunday's game.
+- Against the Texans, Taylor has averaged 87 rushing yards per game over his two career matchups, 7.5 more yards than his over/under in Sunday's game.

-- Taylor, in two matchups versus the Texans, has run for a TD once, but not more than one in a single contest.
+- In one of two games against the Texans Taylor has run for a touchdown.
+But he did not have multiple TDs in that game.

-- In terms of defending against the run, the Texans are 26th in the NFL, conceding 134.8 yards per game.
+- In terms of defending against the run, the Texans are 26th in the NFL, giving up 134.8 yards per game.

-- The Texans have allowed nine rushing touchdowns, 30th in the league.
+- This year the Texans have conceded nine rushing TDs.
+They are ranked 30th in the league in that category.

 Recent Performances

-- In last week's matchup with the Ravens, Taylor picked up 53 yards on 15 carries while scoring one touchdown on the ground.
+- In last week's outing against the Ravens, Taylor carried the ball 15 times for 53 yards and scored one touchdown.

-- He tacked on three receptions for 116 yards and scored one touchdown in the passing game.
+- He tacked on 116 yards on three receptions and caught one touchdown pass.

-- Over his last three games, Taylor has rushed for 220 yards on 41 carries (73.3 ypg), with two touchdowns.
+- Taylor has rushed for 220 yards on 41 carries (73.3 yards per game) with two touchdowns during his last three games.

-- He's also caught seven passes for 135 yards (45.0 per game) and one touchdown.
+- He has added 135 receiving yards on seven catches (45.0 yards per game) plus one TD.

 Taylor's Indianapolis Teammates